-- Wilga is usually found as a well-spaced tree in mixed woodland communities, however, it is now commonly found growing under a major portion of trees and/or shrubs where birds have perched and distributed the seeds in their droppings (Cunningham et al.,1981).
-As a result, Wilga spreads over large areas where it was not known to occur previously - Sometimes occurs in dense local stands (Cunningham et al.,1981) of uniform age in previously open areas. - Wilga is listed as INS for IBRA regions in the Western Catchment Management Authority area and listed in the Central West Catchment Management Authority area.
+SPECIES Geijera parviflora (Wilga) for Brigalow Belt South The species invades plant communities where it has not been known to occur previously OR the species regenerates densely following natural or artificial disturbance Wilga is usually found as a well-spaced tree in mixed woodland communities, however, it is now commonly found growing under a major portion of trees and/or shrubs where birds have perched and distributed the seeds in their droppings (Cunningham et al.,1981).
+As a result, Wilga spreads over large areas where it was not known to occur previously Sometimes occurs in dense local stands (Cunningham et al.,1981) of uniform age in previously open areas.
+Wilga is listed as INS for IBRA regions in the Western Catchment Management Authority area.

-SPECIES GEIJERA PARVIFLORA (WILGA) FOR BRIGALOW BELT South The invasion and/ Wilga is usually found as well-spaced trees in dense regeneration of the mixed woodland communities, however, it is species results in change now commonly found growing under a major structure and/ portion of trees and/or shrubs where birds or composition of have perched and distributed the seeds in their vegetation community droppings (Cunningham et al., 1981).
-This results in a dense understorey of Wilga under the major portion of trees/shrubs, changing the structure of the vegetation community. the species is within its Wilga occurs throughout the region, except for natural range or the far northwest; very infrequent in the south distribution of the Western Division (Cunningham et al., 1981).
+SPECIES Geijera parviflora (Wilga) for Brigalow Belt South The invasion and/ or dense regeneration of the species results in change of structure and/ or composition of a vegetation community Wilga is usually found as well-spaced trees in mixed woodland communities, however, it is now commonly found growing under a major portion of trees and/or shrubs where birds have perched and distributed the seeds in their droppings (Cunningham et al., 1981).
+This results in a dense understorey of Wilga under the major portion of trees/shrubs, changing the structure of the vegetation community. the species is within its natural range or distribution • Wilga occurs throughout the region, except for the far northwest; very infrequent in the south of the Western Division (Cunningham et al., 1981).
 Brigalow Belt South Bioregion within the Western Catchment Management Authority area is in the north of the Catchment area running along a small north to south area east of Walgett.
 It is not in the far north west of the Western Division or the south.